 Best for fans of books involving two female and one male lead

 The Wife Between Us delivers on twists.
-Naive Nellie is a teacher with the sense she is being followed as she plans her wedding to the older Richard.
+Naive Nellie is a teacher who senses she is being followed as she plans her wedding to the older Richard.
 Previously, Richard had dumped his first wife, Vanessa, who was forced to start over from the bottom.
 Vanessa is determined to stop Richard’s wedding.

 The Woman in the Window by A.J.
 Finn